CmdrSharp/hetrixtools-api/README.md

 ```

 # Usage
-Include the factory that you need (either Uptime or Blacklist), then spawn up an instance of the class, supplying your API Key as the only argument.
+Include the `factory` or `repository` that you need (either Uptime or Blacklist), then spawn up an instance of the class, supplying your API Key as the only argument.
 Finally, build out your request.
+A full list of available methods for both the factories and repositories are available further down in this readme.
 ```php
 // Example Uptime Monitor creation (adding a ping monitor to 8.8.8.8) use CmdrSharp\HetrixtoolsApi\Uptime\Factory as HetrixTools;